 Back leaves out the black marketeers, many of whom have sold arguably harmless drugs like marijuana, and others who have sold worse, as well as the criminals who demand Bitcoins in ransomware and kidnapping attacks.
 Bitcoin serves them, too, and many have acknowledged that they form a significant percentage of Bitcoin’s original user base.

 But Bitcoin was also built to serve the cypherpunk agenda, and to help the unjustly persecuted, and is arguably now serving Venezuelans as they try to survive hyperinflation that may reach one million percent or more this year.

-If Professor Stolfi’s arguments about the Ponzi structure of Bitcoin are obvious and a necessary evil, the question now seems to be how much is a system with Bitcoin’s features worth to humanity really, and how many times over will good people have to pay for it as scalpers and derivatives traders take a cut?
+If Professor Stolfi’s arguments about the Ponzi structure of Bitcoin are obvious and a necessary evil, the question now seems to be how much is a system with Bitcoin’s features worth to humanity really?
+And how many times over will naive people have to pay for it as scalpers and derivatives traders take their cut?